 A brother or sister.
 School admissions policies should define exactly what this means.
 In community and controlled schools brothers and sisters can be half or step siblings (by marriage or cohabitation) or foster siblings sharing a common address.
 Cousins are not classed as siblings.
+For the purpose of secondary transfer to a community and controlled school, sibling priority can only be given where the older sibling is attending the school requested.
+Attendance at a sixth form attached to the school will not be taken into account.
 Some academies, church voluntary aided schools, free schools and foundation schools may take another approach and you should check the school's information.